pulumi/registry/themes/default/content/registry/packages/aiven/installation-configuration.md

 ## Configuring Credentials

-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Pulumi relies on the Aiven SDK to authenticate requests from your computer to Aiven.
+Your credentials are never sent to pulumi.com.
+The Pulumi Aiven Provider needs to be configured with Aiven credentials before it can be used to create resources.
+Once the credentials obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variable `AIVEN_TOKEN`: